Outcomes & Careers

 Couple & Family Therapy Program Goals & Program Composition

-The Department of Couple & Family Therapy, in accordance with the standards of the Commission on Accreditation of Marriage and Family Therapy Education, conducts an ongoing cycle of data gathering, feedback from stakeholders and feedback from students and graduates of the Program to drive program improvement.
+The Couple & Family Therapy Program, in accordance with the standards of the Commission on Accreditation of Marriage and Family Therapy Education, conducts an ongoing cycle of data gathering, feedback from stakeholders and feedback from students and graduates of the Program to drive program improvement.
 This process allows us to assess whether we are meeting our educational goals.

-The Department has developed the following educational outcomes to quantify these goals.
-The outcomes are broken down into three categories:
+The Program has developed the following educational outcomes to quantify these goals:

 • Student Learning Outcomes, which measure student learning in the Program